rrchoir/11ty-rrchoir/songs/america_the_beautiful.md

 ---
+title: America the Beautiful
 category: general
 credits: Katherine Lee Bates and Samuel A Ward; additional lyrics by Jesse Palidofsky
+hints: "Pitch: G (as published, not choir tested)"
+tags:
+  - Patriotic
+  - 19thc
+  - 20thc
+  - core
 notes: >-
-  Perform with introduction that: We should consider broadly who are our heroes and patriots: the self-emancipated on the Underground Railroad, the union coal miners facing thugs in Appalachia, the Marchers on the Edmund Pettus bridge, the Act Up AIDS activists, the transgender youth of today proudly living their best lives: These are all the heroes and patriots that make America beautiful.
+  **Requires Introduction:** We should consider broadly who are our heroes and
+  patriots: the self-emancipated on the Underground Railroad, the union coal miners facing thugs in Appalachia, the Marchers on the Edmund Pettus bridge, the Act Up AIDS activists, the transgender youth of today proudly living their best lives: These are all the heroes and patriots that make America beautiful.

   Bates wrote the poem "Pike's Peak" in 1895.
 Ward composed the hymn "Materna" in 1883.
 The two were brought together as "America the Beautiful" and published in 1910 by Oliver Ditson & Co.
 Jesse Palidofsky wrote new lyrics about immigrants, earth, and working people for the 2020 elections.
 resources:
   - url: https://inwardoutward.org/america-the-beautiful-2020-version/
     text: Jesse Palidofsky lyrics